thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 BUNDLE completed.
 Bytes written: 493 in 76 milliseconds.
 </pre>

 That is a text safe version of the bundle data.
+Meaning, it can be safely entered into any app or service that supports.

+Let's copy the output to the clipboard.
+Be sure to include the full lines beginning with the line that starts with "**:start**" and down to the line that starts with "**:end**".